projectknife/Translations/README.md

 # [Projectfork](https://projectfork.net) Translations
-Projectfork - a Project Management Software for Joomla 2.5+ and 3.0+

-* **Please note:** This Language Pack is for Projectfork 4 only!*
+_The official Language Pack for Projectfork 4 - A Project Management Extension for Joomla!_

 ## Quick start
 This file contains all the languages which are currently available for Projectfork 4.0.0 for Joomla!
 2.5 and 3.0.